Government of Canada / Gouvernement du Canada

 • (a) specify the classes of vehicles, the seating positions and the types of vehicle seat belts with which the restraint system may or may not be used;

-• (b) specify whether the restraint system may be used with a lower universal anchorage system;
+• (b) specify that the restraint system may be used with a lower universal anchorage system;

-• (c) explain the primary consequences of not following the warnings appearing on the restraint system;
+• (d) explain the primary consequences of not following the warnings appearing on the restraint system; and

-• (e) if the restraint system conforms to the inversion test requirements of section 517 and is manufactured with a removable base, and the seating component of the restraint system is designed to be used in a vehicle with or without the base, specify whether the restraint system must be used with or without the base in an aircraft passenger seat.
+• (e) if the restraint system is manufactured with a removable base and the seating component of the restraint system is designed to be used in a vehicle with or without the base, specify whether the restraint system must be used with or without the base when the restraint system is installed in an aircraft passenger seat.

 • Marginal note:Storage of instructions